My story

 Crypto-currency

 We can see the same phenomenon with crypto-currency.
 It has some ideological libertarian logic, if you believe that money can be 'purified' of institutional control and the corrupting influence of human greed.
 This requires an enormous leap of faith in a new credo: the narrative of mathematical integrity and algorithmic incorruptibility.
 There is an anti-establishment conspiracy feel about this narrative.
 To be frank, I am not intelligent enough, nor educated enough, to really understand the blockchain technology which underpins crypto-currency.
 This is not false modesty, I've not met anyone who can explain it to me in ways that don't swiftly betray their own shaky understanding.
 It is precisely this enigmatic aspect of crypto-currency which is, for some, an essential part of its risk-reward charm.
 As I'm writing this I'm reminded of Donald Trump's declared 'love of the poorly-educated' and their vulnerability to being exploited by disingenuous narratives.
 Until such time as crypto-currency can be understood and empirically triangulated by a wider community of people, it remains destined to be a high-stakes rollercoaster ride.
-One that rewards a few savvy and cynical gamblers who manage their exposure and know when to exit, but also one that ruthlessly exploits those who get blinded by their fear of missing out.
+One that rewards a few savvy and cynical gamblers who manage their exposure and know when to exit.
+But also one that ruthlessly exploits those who get blinded by their fear of missing out.

 But I'm getting carried away.
 Returning to my story...